1.

 Capacity Building

-Individuals and organizations have power and strength that need to be tapped in order to strengthen the US Public Health infrastructure that is supportive to not only consumers but also the workforce.
+Individuals and organizations have power and strength that need to be tapped in order to strengthen the US Maternal Health infrastructure that is supportive to not only consumers but also the workforce.
 Sessions of capacity building I facilitate could be customized depending on the organizational needs.
-Capacity buildings of my expertise are in the domains of leadership/ governance, healthcare & social/behavioral workforce, access to medicine & equipment, and service delivery.
+Capacity buildings of my expertise are in the domains of leadership/ governance, workforce, access to medicine & equipment, and service delivery.

 3.